mikesol/purescript-tldr/README.md

 ## How it works

-Let's write a parser for a subset of JSON, called MySON.
+Let's examine how `purescript-tldr` works by creating a parser for a subset of JSON, called MySON.
 It's like JSON, but has no floats and strings can only be alphanumeric.

 ### Data types